 Consult: Top Corporate Law Lawyers in India

-Transfer of shares means transferring title to shares voluntarily, by one party to another party.
-Whereas, transmission of shares means the transferring title to shares by the operation of law and is initiated by a legal heir.
+Transfer of shares meaning transferring title to shares voluntarily, by one party to another party.
+Whereas, transmission of shares meaning, transferring title to shares by the operation of law and which a legal heir initiates.

-Transfer of shares has a stamp duty to be paid based on the market value of shares, whereas in the transmission of shares, there is no stamp duty to be paid.
+Transfer of shares has a stamp duty that one needs to pay, based on the market value of shares, whereas in the transmission of shares procedure, there is no stamp duty that one needs to pay.

-Section 56 of the Companies Act, 2013 provides that the transfer of shares of the company and other securities will be registered by a company only when a proper instrument of transfer of shares (share transfer form) is filed as prescribed in the Form No. SH 4.
+Sec 56 of Companies Act 2013 provides that the transfer of shares of the company and other securities will be registered by a company only when a proper instrument of transfer of shares (share transfer form) is filed as prescribed in the Form No. SH 4.

-The SH 4 format for transfer of share needs to be duly stamped, with adequate value, dated and executed by or on behalf of the transferor and the transferee.
+You need to duly stamp the SH 4 format for transfer of share with adequate value, date.
+Also, one can execute it by or on behalf of the transferor and the transferee.

 Stamp Duty on the Transfer of Shares

-Companies Act, 2013 provides that share transfer form has to be duly stamped with adequate value and should be dated and canceled as in accordance with section 12 of the Indian Stamp Act when the share transfer form is to be sent to the board of directors.
+Also, it should be cancelled in accordance with Section 12 of the Indian Stamp Act, when you have to send the share transfer form is to be sent to the board of directors.

-Stamp duty has to be paid by the seller of the shares.
-Stamp duty is paid at the rate of Rs 0.25 for every Rs.
+The seller of the shares has to pay the stamp duty at the rate of Rs 0.25 for every Rs.
 100 worth of shares.
 For stamping purpose in a transfer of shares special adhesive stamps having the word ‘share transfer’ shall be used.

-Section 8A of the Indian Stamp Act provides that for the electronic share transfer form the stamping is not needed providing that the stamp duty is paid on the total amount of the shares or securities issued.
+Section 8A of the Indian Stamp Act provides that for the electronic share transfer form, India.
+You can pay the stamp duty on the total amount of issuing the shares or securities.

-Stamp duty is also not liable to be paid in case of transfer of registered ownership of share from a person to a depository or from a depository to a beneficial owner.
+One is not liable to pay stamp duty in case of transfer of registered ownership of share from a person to a depository or from a depository to a beneficial owner.